matt-quantblack/loan-application-completion-model/README.md

 This is achieved by analysing the supplied data, building clustering, logistic regression and random forest machine learning models in an automated process and then predicting the best customers to chase to complete their application.

+This is a stand alone application that uses Flask as a web browser based GUI to the python backend.

 ## Getting Started